-Malaga’s ‘La Noche en Blanco’ (White Night) has established itself as one the city’s most important cultural events.
-On Saturday 14th May – from 8:00pm to 02:00am – all who visit the Costa del Sol’s capital will be treated to an unbelievable selection of free cultural activities.
+‘La Noche en Blanco’ (White Night) has established itself as one of Málaga city’s most important cultural events.
+On Saturday 18th May – from 7:00 pm to 01:00 am – all who visit the Costa del Sol’s capital will be treated to an unbelievable selection of free cultural activities.

-This years event will have 250 different activities (more than 20% more than last year) and spread out over 107 different locations throughout the city.
-All the activities are grouped into seven categories and themes:
+This year’s event will have 183 different activities and spread out over more than 80 different locations throughout the city.
+All the activities are grouped into different categories and themes:

 - Art, Museums and Exhibitions

 - Nochecita en Blanco (Special activities for kids)

 - Extraordinary Visits & Activities

 - And you can also see…

 This year’s main theme is ‘Around the world in one night’.
 With impressive Urban style actions and performances, a special children’s section taking place in the trendy Soho area of the city, live music concerts and performances throughout the city streets and many forms of unique artistic interpretations, Málaga city centre will become a cultural treasure chest for all who visit on this magical evening.

 This cultural festival takes place from 7:00 pm to 01:00 am on Saturday 18th May; Six hours in which visitors to the city will be able to enjoy free access to all the planned events and activities, including entrances to the city’s most popular museums!

 This year visitors will again be able to download the free app for the event.
 Available or iOS and Android, it’s called Personal Noctiluca and will help you easily find all the activities through an intuitive interface.
 You’ll also be able to set up alerts for your favourite activities and use the geolocation function to identify activities located near your position as well as detailed map and route of how to get there.